asdiml/ctf-public/acmcyber/winter_2024/pwn/weakbox/README.md

 ### Box 1

+At first, we wanted Box 1 to continuously attempt to spawn a shell, but given that the pre-write hook is still there and prevents the the child tracee from writing to its stdout (that is piped back to the tracer in `read_box`), we realized that the shell would not be able to communicate with us (at least it would not be able to write back to us).
+Thus, we opted to just read the flag directly.

-Box 1 loops continuously attempting to make 2 syscalls
+Box 1 loops continuously, attempting to make 2 syscalls

 1. open `flag.txt`, which returns a fd for the flag file, and
 2. sendfile, which sends data from one fd (from the open syscall) to another (stdout)